gamefriend10/autogate-coop/catalog/archetypes/BattleGroups/Tier5/SDFVanguard_BattleGroup/PerformWhenXIsPlaced/README.md

 // When a Vanguard Battle Group is placed, add 1 Exo
-// to every adjacent (diagonal included) Battle Group.
+// to this Battle Group.
 // Note: also handles sdfvanguard triple SDFVanguard_PerformWhenXIsPlaced():
   // Note: It would be more efficient to put this check one level up, but harder to reason about